Nathaniel Burkett

-Nathaniel Burkett (1946 – January 19, 2021) was an American serial killer.
-He murdered four women in close proximity to his apartment in Las Vegas, Nevada.
-He had also killed his own mother by intentionally setting her on fire in his native city of Picayune, Mississippi.
-Burkett was arrested for three of the murders following a cold case examination in 2012, and later convicted in 2018.
-He died of COVID-19 in 2021.
+Nathaniel Burkett (1946 – January 19, 2021) was an American serial killer who murdered four women in the Las Vegas Valley and his own mother in Mississippi between 1978 and 2002.
+Convicted of several crimes throughout his life, his exposure as a serial killer came in 2012 through DNA testing.
+He was convicted of three counts of murder in 2018 and died in prison in 2021.

 Early life

 Burkett's exact date of birth is not known.
-He used several different birthdays throughout his life, but what is known was that he was born sometime in 1946 in Picayune, Mississippi.
-Burkett spoke little about his childhood, other than he suffered from polio which later caused him to walk with a limp.
+He used several different birthdays throughout his life, but what is known is that he was born sometime in 1946 in Picayune, Mississippi.
+Burkett spoke little about his childhood, other than that he suffered from polio, which later caused him to walk with a limp.
 Due to this, in his adult years he garnered the nickname "Criptoe".
-Since 1965 until his arrest, Burkett resided between Mississippi and Las Vegas, Nevada.
+From 1965 until his arrest, Burkett resided between Mississippi and Las Vegas, Nevada.